 Voluntary work means giving time to a charity or not-for-profit.
 You won't be paid, but organisations may cover your expenses.
-If you're volunteering overseas, it's likely you'll need to fund yourself.
-Wherever you volunteer, you'll have the chance to to make a difference, meet new people and contribute to a good cause.
-With more than 200,000 registered charities in England and Wales and thousands of overseas opportunities, the choice of projects to get involved in is huge.
+If you're planning to volunteer overseas in the future, it's likely you'll need to fund yourself.
+Wherever you volunteer, you'll have the chance to make a difference, meet new people and contribute to a good cause.
+With more than 160,000 registered charities in the UK and, typically, thousands of overseas opportunities, the choice of projects to get involved in is huge.

 What will I be doing?